 “Perfecting the technology that will produce cheap and renewable hydrogen at large scale is one of the key steps in helping the world to achieve net-zero emissions,” said Professor Metha.

-Other areas that the forum, which is an initiative of the University’s Centre for Energy Technology, will focus on are emerging electrolysis technology; technology for producing hydrogen from natural gas with solid carbon by-product, bioresources and waste, and the technology associated with thermochemical, photo-electrochemical and photocatalysis processes, and the emerging field of naturally occurring hydrogen.
+Other areas that the forum, which is an initiative of the University’s Centre for Energy Technology, will focus on are emerging electrolysis technology, production of hydrogen from natural gas with solid carbon by-product, bioresources and waste, technology associated with thermochemical, photo-electrochemical and photocatalysis processes, and the emerging field of naturally occurring hydrogen.

-For further details of the forum, including key note speakers, please visit: https://www.adelaide.edu.au/cet/seminars-events/hypt
+For further details of the forum, including key note speakers, visit https://www.adelaide.edu.au/cet/seminars-events/hypt

 Professor Greg Metha, School of Physics, Chemistry and Earth Sciences, University of Adelaide.
 Phone: +61 (08) 8313 5943, Email: email@example.com